 - A new building, structure or appurtenance (including walls, fences, terraces, drives, patios, pools, antennas, solar collectors and similar items) is constructed;

-- The removal or demolition of any building, structure or appurtenance, including demolition by neglect and the failure to maintain a historic property or a structure;
+- The removal or demolition of any building, structure or appurtenance, excluding non-contributing detached outbuildings.
+Including demolition by neglect and the failure to maintain a historic property or a structure;

 WHEN CERTIFICATES OF APPROPRIATENESS ARE NOT REQUIRED